placideirandora/port-scanner/README.md

 # PORT-SCANNER (PYTHON)
-A Python console application for scanning open ports of a remote host.
+A Python console application that scans a remote host for open ports.

 ## DISCLAIMER